Home / Adventure holidays / My perfect Jamaica holiday: beaches, boats and beauty

 Hotel RIU Palace Jamaica

-Just five minutes (literally) from the airport, RIU Palace’s location in Montego Bay means you’ll won’t waste any time on airport transfers before enjoying those all-inclusive drinks.
-It’s located on the beach which doesn’t have the sweeping bay of the Club Hotel RIU Negril, but the powerful cocktails – such as my vibrant green Liquid Marijuana – delivered straight to your beach lounger will more than make up for it.
+Just five minutes (literally) from the airport, Hotel RIU Palace Jamaica‘s location in Montego Bay means you’ll won’t waste any time on airport transfers before enjoying those all-inclusive drinks.
+It is located on the beach which doesn’t have the a sweeping sandy bay, but the powerful cocktails – such as my vibrant green Liquid Marijuana – delivered straight to your beach lounger will more than make up for it.
 It seems more modern and possibly ‘cooler’ than Club Hotel RIU Negril (even the karaoke night was classy) and the adults-only policy means it’ll stay that way.

 TUI flies to Jamaica from London Gatwick three times a week during the British summer, four times a week in winter.
 To check prices and flight details click here